 Include proof of service

-Note: For a full list of potential dispute reasons, see Explaining disputes.
+Provide documentation showing the appointment occurred and services were rendered as described.
+For a full list of dispute reasons, see Understanding disputes.

 Include a copy of your practice policies and refund policy